konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 In this request:

 -   Replace `YOUR_TOKEN` with your authorization token.
--   `PROJECT_ID` should be replaced with the ID of your project.
+-   `PROJECT_ID` should be replaced with the ID of your Project.
 -   `CATEGORY_ID` is optional.
-If present, it must be the ID of a Category belonging to your project.
+If present, it must be the ID of a Category belonging to your Project.
 If this is not set, the app will try to automatically detect the Document category based on the available options.
 -   `sync` is set to false for asynchronous processing.
 With this, the API will immediately return a response after the upload, confirming that the Document was received and is now queuing for extraction.
 -   `callback_url` is optional.
-If provided, the document details are sent to the specified URL via a POST request after the processing of the Document has been completed.
+If provided, the Document details are sent to the specified URL via a POST request after the processing of the Document has been completed.
 -   `assignee` is optional.
 If provided, it is the email of the user assigned to work on this Document, which must be a member of the Project you're uploading the Document to.
 -   `LOCAL_FILE_NAME` is the path to the existing file on your disk you wish to upload.
 Keep the `@` in front of it.

-Using the `assignee` parameter allows you to assign a specific user to work on the uploaded document.
-The assignee, who must be a member of your project, will receive an email notification once the document is uploaded.
-This feature is beneficial when specific documents require attention from specific team members, as it automatically informs them about the new task.
+Using the `assignee` parameter allows you to assign a specific user to work on the uploaded Document.
+The assignee, who must be a member of your Project, will receive an email notification once the Document is uploaded.
+This feature is beneficial when specific Documents require attention from specific team members, as it automatically informs them about the new task.

 After the upload, you can use the Document retrieve endpoint to check if the Document has finished processing, and if so, retrieve the extracted data.

 #### Document Upload by Disabling Automatic Categorization

-This tutorial guides you on how to disable automatic categorization when uploading a document to Konfuzio by specifying the category of the document manually.
-This can be useful when you want to ensure that a document is assigned to a specific category, or when automatic categorization may not accurately categorize a document due to its content or layout.
+This tutorial guides you on how to disable automatic categorization when uploading a Document to Konfuzio by specifying the category of the Document manually.
+This can be useful when you want to ensure that a Document is assigned to a specific Category, or when automatic categorization may not accurately categorize a Document due to its content or layout.

-Once your project is set up, you can upload documents.
+Once your Project is set up, you can upload Documents.
 This is done by making a POST request to our Document creation endpoint.
 This endpoint only supports multipart/form-data requests to facilitate file uploading, so you don't need to JSON-encode your request.

 ```mermaid
 sequenceDiagram